celo-org/celo-blockchain/consensus/istanbul/spec.md

 For messages containing a value only messages with valid values are considered.

-Nodes are able to broadcast messages to all other nodes and it is assumed that all messages will eventually arrive, but there is no bound on the amount of time that it may take a message to arrive.
+Participants are able to broadcast messages to all other parcicipants.
+In the case that a participant is offline or somehow inaccessable they will not receive broadcast messages and there is no mechanism for these messages to be re-sent.

 We refer to a consensus instance to mean consensus for a specific height, consensus instances are independent (they have no shared state).